-In 1970, Our Savior Church began a preschool and daycare.
+In 1970, Our Savior Lutheran Church began a preschool and daycare.
 We opened our elementary division in 1973.
 Our Savior joined three other existing Hawaii Lutheran LCMS schools; the oldest was founded in 1948.
-The school accommodated 100 kindergarten through 6th graders, served by four synodically-trained teachers and one full-time secretary/bookkeeper.
+Our school accommodated 100 kindergarten through 6th graders, served by four synodically-trained teachers and one full-time secretary/bookkeeper.
 Grade 7 was added in 1976, grade 8 in 1977.
 Between 1975 and 1977 a two-classroom frame building and a three-story, 10 classroom, concrete and block building were added.
-In 1978, we reached a capacity enrollment of 70 preschool students and 255 K-8 students.
-In 1988, Our Savior Church and other founding members formed the Lutheran High School of Hawaii Association.
-We definitely need more space or more buildings; presently, OSLS has approximately 236 PreSchool-8th grade students, with 13 full-time faculty, 15 part-time assistants, 1 full-time office manager, 1 full-time principal, 1 part-time bookkeeper, and 2 pastors.
+In 1978.
+In 1988, Our Savior Church and other founding members formed the Lutheran High School of Hawaii Association; our Lutheran High is across the street from the University of Hawaii www.lhshawaii.org.
+We are planning to build new preschool rooms.
+Presently, OSLS has approximately 172 PreSchool-8th grade students, with 11 full-time faculty, part-time assistants, office manager, principal, part-time bookkeeper, youth director, and a pastor.

 Our Savior Lutheran Church was founded in 1961, by the Messiah Church congregation, 'Ewa Beach.
-'Aiea's local families gathered for worship in Alvah Scott Elementary, a nearby public school.
-After purchasing a piece of the AmFac farmland abutting a creek, our church building was constructed.
-Our Savior is one of the largest Lutheran worshipping communities in the state; we have approximately 300 members.
+'Aiea's local families gathered for worship in Alvah Scott Elementary, a nearby public school beginning in 1959.
+After purchasing a piece of the AmFac, Inc., farmland abutting a creek, our church building was constructed.
+Our Savior is one of the largest Lutheran worshipping communities in the state; we have approximately 280 members.
 We average 180 in church attendance.
-We have 2 worship services each Sunday, 8:15 a.m. and 10:45 a.m.
+We have 2 worship services each Sunday, 8:15 a.m. and 10:43 a.m.
 While we have a good mix of ages, the congregation has a large number of military families, giving its attendance a young-family characteristic, but the military presence makes it very transient.
 The Bible determines our doctrines, and we maintain an outreach posture.
 Our pastor and youth director emphasize serving the families by continuing a vibrant Sunday School, a high school youth group, and middle-school mid-week classes and activities, all of which are open to non-church members.
-Currently, our school has 39 congregational children attending our school, or 17% of our 236-student enrollment.
-(This compares to a 30% member-to-nonmember average district-wide.)
+Currently, our school has 24 congregational children attending our school, or 14% of our 17s-student enrollment.

-Additionally, while our school has serving our congregational members as a priority, we have enrolled people of other faiths, including the non-Christian families, since our opening in 1970; we view these families as sharing and outreach opportunities.
+Additionally, while our school has serving our congregational members as a priority, we have enrolled people of other faiths, including the non-Christian families, since our opening in 1970; we enjoy and value our abilities to share our faith.

 Our school is known for its academic program.
 Our traditional structure, which cautiously considers the latest educational innovations and fads, consistently focuses on individual achievement (developing your blessings and practicing the best stewardship).
-The largest number of our graduates attend Lutheran High School and others attend private and public high schools.
-We do well, not because we’re elitist, but because we teach students that they are blessings of God who have received many blessings, and they should practice good stewardship of these blessings.
+Many of our graduates attend Lutheran High School and others attend private and public high schools.
+We do well, not because we’re elitist, but because we teach students that they are blessings of God who have received many blessings, and we practice good stewardship of these blessings.

-While we inform incoming parents we are not equipped for special-needs children, and we help parents find the best resources and placement for students with learning disabilities.
-Although we are tuition-based, we have 17 students receiving tuition assistance.
+While we are not equipped for special-needs children, we help parents find the best resources and placement for students with learning disabilities.
+Although we are tuition-based, we have 19 students receiving tuition assistance.
 Our Savior Lutheran School has a supportive environment due to our outreach mission and being blessed with many talents and capabilities.

 Parents are pleased with our quality, while they recognize how we have kept our tuition low, compared to other O’ahu independent schools.
 The SAT-10 standardized achievement test, given annually, places our students consistently in the national top quartile.
 Our teachers tutor our students and students from other schools.
 We have strong Computer, Band, Choir, Japanese, Spanish, and Physical Education, in addition to our strong academic preparation.
-Our annual events/programs include: Grade 5-8 interscholastic volleyball, basketball, cross country, track & field teams, the National Geography Bee, National Spelling Bee, Whole School Multicultural Day, Whole School Olympics at the University of Hawaii Track, grades 5-8 Trips to the Big Island, the North Shore, and on a Science Boat, State Science Fair, 3 Band Concerts, Monthly Choir performances, Whole School Speech Festival, Whole School Story-Telling Workshop, Thursday-night grades 5-8 Youth Activities.
+Our annual events/programs include: Grade 5-8 interscholastic volleyball, basketball, cross country, track & field teams, the National Geography Bee, National Spelling Bee, i-Music dance and instrument lessons, Whole School Olympics, and Grades 5-8 Overnight Trips to the North Shore, Bishop Museum, A Night at the Zoo, and Mau'i.
+We also attend the State Science Fair, 3 Band Concerts, Choir performances, Whole School Speech Festival, Wednesday-night grades 5-8 Youth Activities.
 Our Savior’s athletic teams compete in the O'ahu Lutheran Schools’ Sports League.
 Girls and boys participate in 5th–8th Grade volleyball and basketball, cross-country meet, and track meet.
-Our after-school opportunities include piano lessons, lower-grades’ Japanese Club, the “Heavenly Harmonies” performing arts club, and the art club.
-Our student council has spear-headed many community outreach programs, fundraising and teaming with Loliana Family Shelter, River-of-Life Mission, and various Lutheran organizations.
+Our after-school opportunities include piano lessons, lower-grades’ Japanese Club, Hawaiian Club, Hula Halau, Robotics Club, and the Art Club.
+Our student council has spear-headed many community outreach programs, fundraising and teaming with Loliana Family Shelter, Leeward Women's Shelter, and various service organizations.